BMW R NINE T SCRAMBLER (2016 - on) Review

 Our BMW R nineT Scrambler owners' reviews show positive results, although servicing sounds expensive - a typical BMW trait.

 Value vs rivalsNext up: Equipment

-At £10,530 the Scrambler is actually a pretty well priced BMW model, especially when you look at the competition.
-A Street Twin with a Scrambler inspoiration kit costs £9095 while the Ducati Scrambler is £8395 and both have less powerful motors.
+When launched, at £10,530 the Scrambler was actually a pretty well priced BMW model, especially when you look at the competition.
+A Triumph Street Twin with a Scrambler inspiration kit cost £9095 while the Ducati Scrambler was £8395 and both have less powerful motors.

 The Scrambler is designed to be stripped back and therefore you only get ABS as standard equipment and conventional forks instead of inverted items.
 If you want more bling, spoke wheels, traction control, heated grips and even a rev counter can be added via the parts and accessories catalogue.

 In 2016 BMW UK created the Scrambler X, which was simply an accessorised Scrambler.
 For £11,090 you got spoke wheels, the option of off-road tyres, LED indicators and heated grips, saving about £150 on buying them individually.